MicrosoftDocs/quantum-docs/azure-quantum/how-to-guides/submit-jobs-with-python.md

     ```

 1. Run `python -c "import qsharp"` from the same terminal to verify your
-   installation and populate your local package cache with all required QDK
+   installation and populate your local package cache with all of the required QDK
    components.

-Now you're set up to use Python and Q# integration to execute
+You are now set up to use Python and Q# integration to run
 quantum programs on Azure Quantum.

-**NOTE:** You'll want to have the resource ID of your Azure Quantum workspace
+**NOTE:** Be sure to have the resource ID of your Azure Quantum Workspace
-handy, as you'll need it for the steps below.
-You can copy/paste this from the
+handy, as you'll need it for the following steps.
+You can copy and paste this from the
 top-right corner of your Quantum Workspace page in Azure Portal.

 ## Quantum Execution with Q# and Python

-1. The Python environment in the conda environment you created above already
+1. The Python environment in the conda environment that you created earlier already
    includes the `qsharp` Python package.
 Make sure you are running your Python
    script from a terminal where this conda environment is activated.

-1. If you've never used Q# with Python, read this first: [Create your first Q#
+1. If you've never used Q# with Python, follow the steps in [Create your first Q#
    program with
    Python](https://docs.microsoft.com/quantum/quickstarts/install-python?tabs=tabid-conda#write-your-first-q-program).